Measurable fractional spin for quantum Hall quasiparticles on the disk: Quasiparticle spin

 We consider a two-dimensional system composed of $N$ quantum particles (they can be bosons or fermions) in the presence of a perpendicular magnetic field $B$; for all particles we use the complex coordinates $z=x+iy$.
 We assume that the system realizes an incompressible FQHE state in the LLL.
 We also assume that an external pinning potential localises a quasiparticle at position $\eta$, whose distance from the boundary is much larger than any relevant length-scale of the problem.
 The density profile is $\rho_\eta(z)$, and if we neglect boundary effects and assume rotational invariance of the quasiparticle it is just a function of $|z-\eta|$.

 We propose the following definition of the quasiparticle spin,

 where $\ell_B = \sqrt{\hbar/(eB)}$ is the magnetic length, $e>0$ is the elementary charge, $\bar{\rho}$ is the bulk density (far from the boundaries, and in the absence of quasiparticles), and we set $\hbar=1$.
 The integral is extended over a large region $\mathcal A$ around the quasiparticle, which should be chosen in such a way to avoid the boundary.
 In practice, when performing a numerical simulation, we will consider a disk geometry, place the quasihole at the centre of the disk ($\eta=0$) and integrate over a circle of radius $R$ smaller than the sample radius.
 The spin $J$ in Eq.~\eqref{Eq:Def:Spin} is a measure of the excess of angular momentum associated to the presence of the quasiparticle with respect to the homogeneous situation, and it follows from the definition of the canonical angular-momentum operator in the LLL (see Appendix~\ref{App:Angmom}).
 Alternatively, we can say that the spin of the quasiparticle is a subleading contribution to the angular momentum of the state that includes the quasiparticle.
+We refer to Refs.~\cite{Can_2015, Can_2016, Schine_2019} for previous studies of the second moment of the FQHE quasiparticles.

 Moreover, $J$ is a measurable quantity: the definition shows that it is a function of the net total charge and of the quadrupole moment of the depletion density of the quasiparticle,

 As we have mentioned in the introduction, this can in principle be measured with an experimental platform able to reconstruct the density profile of the quantum system in the vicinity of $\eta$.